 The Greatest Music in the World - Pratt & Whitney

 Speaking of great music, it doesn't get better than this.
 Triple Pratt & Whitneys spinning up on the roll out.
 Unless they're Rolls-Royces (we never can figure out the difference).
 Some girl starts singing or some such at 0:22; you may choose to rewind at that point.

-We know what you're saying: where did I put those headphones!.
+I know what you're thinking: where did I put those headphones!.
 The grumpier of you might be saying something about this not being a flesh and blood MD-11 and what's up with that?

 As Arthur said of waiters, Fed Ex is wonderful: you ask them for something and they bring it to you.
 Also reason for much nerd love is that they snatched up all those MD-11s (nee DC-10s) decommissioned by the major passenger carriers.
 LabKitty's vote for the most gorgeous airplane of all time, especially when dolled up in Fed Ex's bitchin' white and purple livery.

-Even though one tried to kill us that one time (dun dun duuuuuuun!).
+Even though one tried to kill me that one time (dun dun duuuuuuun!).

 Just a little foreshadowing there.
 Just keepin' the reader turnin' pages.

 The Bestest Honeymoon of All - Airplane Nerd Mecca